 much aggregate bandwidth is used by all users and all services at a given time.

 Services that share bandwidth with Internet Services, but do not necessarily include Internet Services or are not primarily intended for that purpose are known as "specialized services."
 LocalTel provides certain cable TV services over its network in IP format that may fall within that category.
-LocalTel also offers its video service on other customer devices, such as a smart phone or tablet device, via its "TVPlus Mobility" service and its "Watch TV Everywhere" service.
+LocalTel also offers its video service on other customer devices, such as a smart phone or tablet device, and via its "Watch TV Everywhere" service.
 In addition, LocalTel offers Voice-over-IP ("VoIP") services.
 These VoIP services use shared network capacity.
 In order to accommodate the technical requirements of VoIP service, LocalTel gives VoIP traffic priority in its network over general data traffic.
 However, because VoIP services use relatively little bandwidth, VoIP services are not likely to affect the performance of LocalTel's Internet Service.
 Although all services are affected at any given time by the total network usage, LocalTel's provision of specialized services does not adversely affect its provision of Internet Services.

 LocalTel's prices for residential Internet Services are set forth at http://www.localtel.com/PricesBundles.php.
 Prices for commercial Internet Services are set forth at http://www.localtel.com/Business-Prices-Bundles.php.
 Prices may vary by region, are subject to change over time, may be based on current promotions and are dependent on a customer's particular needs.
 All rates are subject to change and certain restrictions.
 The rates set forth on the pricing page identified above are not inclusive of additional monthly fees for other services, such as voice and/or cable, or other recurring or one-time fees, which may include service charges, equipment charges, late fees, regulatory fees and Federal, state and local taxes.
 Customers under contract will receive the regular rate card charges for their services at the expiration of their contract.
 Current subscribers can find pricing information concerning their services on their monthly bill or by contacting a customer service representative.
 Prospective customers can obtain full descriptions of pricing and features for the tiers of Internet Service currently available in their geographic regions by selecting their county on our website at http://www.localtel.com or may obtain pricing information by contacting a LocalTel sales representative at 1-509-888-8888.